 "Being blessed with children, Niobe said that she was more blessed with children than Latona [Leto].
 Stung by the taunt, Latona incited Artemis and Apollo against them, and Artemis shot down the females in the house, and Apollo killed all the males together as they were hunting on Cithaeron...
 Niobe herself quitted Thebes and went to her father Tantalus at Sipylus, and there, on praying to Zeus, she was transformed into a stone, and tears flow night and day from the stone."

 , Book 3, chapter 5.

-described the "Weeping Rock of Niobe" at the foot of Mount Sipylos (Sipil Daği), on the outskirts of Magnesia ad Sypilum, Lydia (today the city of Manisa, Turkey).
+The 2nd century AD Greek travel writer Pausanias described the "Weeping Rock of Niobe" at the foot of Mount Sipylos (Sipil Daği), south of Magnesia ad Sypilum, Lydia (today the city of Manisa, Turkey).